browserengineering/book/book/accessibility.md

-ever-grateful, for example, for [curb cuts][curb-cut], which make it much more convenient to go on walks with a stroller, something I'll be doing for years to come.[^toddler-curb-cut] And there's a good chance that, like my ancestors, my eyesight will worsen as I age and I'll need to set my computer to use a much larger text size.
-More advanced tools, like [screen readers][screen-reader], take time to learn and use effectively, so are mostly used by people with long-term or permanent disabilities.[^for-now]
+ever-grateful, for example, for [curb cuts][curb-cut], which make it much more convenient to go on walks with a stroller, something I'll be doing for years to come.[^toddler-curb-cut] And there's a good chance that, like many of my relatives, my eyesight will worsen as I age and I'll need to set my computer to a permanently larger text size.
+For more severe and permanent disabilities yet, there are more advanced tools like [screen readers][screen-reader].[^for-now] These take time to learn and use effectively, but are transformative for those who need them.

 [curb-cut]: https://en.wikipedia.org/wiki/Curb_cut